ipfs/go-ds-s3/README.md

 ```

 If the access and secret key are blank they will be loaded from the usual ~/.aws/.
+The key transform allows you to specify how data is stored behind S3 keys.
+It must be one of the available methods: `default`, `suffix`, or `next-to-last/2`.
 If you are on another S3 compatible provider, e.g. Linode, then your config should be:

 ```json